 The forwarding is a process to forward the received packet to one or more egress ports.
-The process uses the following information as forwarding decision:
+The process uses the

-- Member ports of the matched VLAN group: the egress port range for forwarding - Source Port Check setting of the matched VLAN group: check ingress port membership - Packet destination MAC address: for MAC address table loop up - Switch MAC address table: to find the associated port where a MAC address is learned
+Member ports of the matched VLAN group: the egress port range for forwarding

+Source Port Check setting of the matched VLAN group: check ingress port membership

-If the MAC address table lookup is matched and the learned port is the VLAN member port, the packet is forwarded to the port (egress port).
+Packet destination MAC address: for MAC address table loop up forwarded to the port (egress port).
 If the lookup failed, the switch will broadcast the packet to all member ports.